Written By: David Statman

 Top Chemotherapy Drugs for Mesothelioma

-There are five chemotherapy drugs used most often in mesothelioma treatment.
+There are five common chemotherapy drugs used for the treatment of mesothelioma.
 They are:

 • Pemetrexed